cncf/financial-user-group/README.md

 The primary aim of this group is to foster interest and engagement from the finance industry to address security, regulatory and compliance related issues when using cloud native platforms.
 This would include the preparation of agreed best practices for the use of cloud native technologies in a regulated financial services context including interaction with common regulators and auditors.

-Meetings on the [4th Tuesday of each month](https://calendar.google.com/event?action=TEMPLATE&tmeid=NW00Z2RoMWdxdm5idG5kY2dsZmM5djBnbTNfMjAyMDA5MjJUMTQwMDAwWiBsaW51eGZvdW5kYXRpb24ub3JnX281YXZqbHZ0MmNhZTlicTdhOTVlbWM0NzQwQGc&tmsrc=linuxfoundation.org_o5avjlvt2cae9bq7a95emc4740%40group.calendar.google.com&scp=ALL) at 3pm UTC / 5pm CET / 11am ET / 8am PT.
+Meetings every Tuesday at 11am US/Eastern time

 Zoom link: [https://zoom.us/my/cncfenduser](https://zoom.us/my/cncfenduser)